nwukie/ChiDG/_sources/code_details/boundary_conditions/detail_bc_periodic.txt

 ``bc_state_t`` object are stored in the ``face_t`` object to inform the Chimera infrastructure to search for a donor, not at the original location, but at a location defined by the offset coordinates.
-In this way, the ``Periodic`` boundary supports fully non-matching boundaries through the Chimera infrstructure.
+In this way, the ``Periodic`` boundary supports fully non-matching boundaries through the Chimera infrastructure.